 Cons: With multiple bulbs in these fixtures, you’ll have the ongoing cost of replacing them— which can get pricey if they require specialty bulbs.
 Cleaning can be challenging, especially with a series of nooks and crannies around the shades, bulbs, and mounts.

 These single-light fixtures are often installed in pairs on either side of the mirror.
 They’re popular if you’d like to achieve a minimalist, modern look.
 Some styles can be tilted or adjusted as well.
-Sconces are also a good choice if you don’t have clearance above or below the mirror for proper installation.
+Sconces are also a good choice if you don’t have clearance over or under the mirror for proper installation.

 Multi-light strips are essentially a series of bulbs.
 Two- and three-bulb styles are the most common, though there are plenty of multi-light strips with as many as eight bulbs.
-More often than not, they’re installed above mirrors, however it’s not uncommon to see a pair of vertical light strips on either side of a mirror.
+More often than not, they’re installed over mirrors.
+However, it’s not uncommon to see a pair of vertical light strips on either side of a mirror.

 Bathroom vanity lights are made of metal, with stainless steel being the most common material.
 Certain fixtures stick with this finish, whereas others coat it to achieve bronze, chrome, gold, or dark brown coloring.
 Finishes can be shiny, glossy, brushed, or matte.

 Some bathroom vanity lights are dimmable, which are popular if you need to fine-tune lighting to suit your needs.
-These styles feature either a knob, button, or switch to adjust lighting.
+These styles feature either a knob, button, or switch to adjust the intensity of the lighting.
 Dimmability is a premium feature, so expect to pay more for these bathroom vanity lights.
 In addition, you may need dimmable light bulbs to use this feature.

 Bathroom vanity lights typically cost between $30 and $400.
 While the price largely depends on the design, even the simplest models from high-end brands can be expensive.